klust/LUMI-BE-training-materials/docs/intro-evolving/E10-ObjectStorage.md

             This should not surprise you, as you are not a member of the `462000265` project and are not using access credentials for that project in this exercise, but for `46YXXXXXX` training project.

-            Note that in the first command we did list an object whose name suggests that it is a private object.
+            Note that in the first command we did list an object whose name suggests that it is a public object.

         -   With `rclone`: